smehlhoff/twitch-log-bot/README.md

     /w <nickname> unpause
     /w <nickname> shutdown

 Note: The `buffer` command sets the buffer capacity for `BufWriter<W>`, while also declaring how many messages to send for each `postgres` transaction.
-The bot handles the buffer value dynamically and will also set a default value based on how many channels are listed in the `config.json` file.
-However, it may be necessary to increase this value for higher throughput channels.
+The bot handles this value dynamically and will also set a default value based on how many channels are listed in the `config.json` file.
+However, it may be necessary to increase this value if you're logging multiple channels with high throughput.

 ## Limitations

 In theory, the bot can join an infinite number of channels.
-However, twitch.tv will disconnect the bot when the number of messages in queue to be sent is too large.
+However, twitch.tv will disconnect the bot when the number of messages in the queue is too large.
+In other words, you should be able to log 90 channels or so before having issues.
+This could be fixed with sharding, but that's beyond the scope of this project.

 ## Contributing